 Learn to code on a Raspberry Pi

 A Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It’s tiny but it’s a fantastic intro to the world of coding, allowing people of all ages to learn how to program in languages like Scratch and Python, according to the Raspberry Pi Foundation.
 It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video, to making spreadsheets, word-processing, and playing games.
-You can buy a starter kit on Amazon and start working on your coding skills.
+You can buy a starter kit on Amazon.

 Explore infinity with a tricky craft